-From one Inspector and several supporters in its fledgling years, the Society has grown to have 415 paid staff throughout the state, generously supported by over 5,000 volunteers.
+From one Inspector and several supporters in its fledgling years, the Society has grown to have over 415 paid staff throughout the state, generously supported by over 5,000 volunteers.
 Every person who works directly or indirectly with the RSPCA is dedicated to increasing the opportunities and improving the quality of life of each animal in their care.

 Check out this snap shot of RSPCA Qld's rich history.
 These milestones have helped mould us into who we are today.